vincethewalker2015/shopping-list-with-vue.js/README.md

 ## Shopping list using VUE.JS

-Shopping list created using vue.js and semantic ui This app was built to be bolted on to a Rails App.
+Shopping list created using vue.js and semantic ui.\
+This app was built to be bolted on to a Rails App.